Skip to main content

 6

-Choose a publish mode for the batch
+Choose a publish mode for each file

 Bulk scheduling multiple clips